Why are seagrasses important?

 Mediterranean coastline, Turkey presents convenient conditions for the development of large seagrass beds.

-Studies done at the Gökçeada Island and Mersin Area, in collaboration with the Istanbul University Fisheries Faculty, and the Middle East Technical University Institute of Marine Sciences respectively, confirmed the importance of these meadows.
+Studies were conducted at the Gökçeada Island and Mersin Area, in collaboration with the Istanbul University Fisheries Faculty, and the Middle East Technical University Institute of Marine Sciences, respectively, confirmed the importance of these meadows.

 The Mersin area has a particular importance as it corresponds to the limit of North-Eastern extension of the Posidonia meadows in the Mediterranean Sea.
-This geographical limit of extension of the species seems related to a too high water temperature during summer season.
+This geographical limit of extension of the species seems related to a too high water temperature during the summer season,

-Whereas the meadows in Gökçeada Island seem to be under the influence of water masses from the Black Sea (low water salinity) and Mediterranean Sea (high water salinity).
+whereas the meadows in Gökçeada Island seem to be under the influence of water masses from the Black Sea (low water salinity) and the Mediterranean Sea (high water salinity).